Free Printable: Low Carb & Keto Food ListGet It Now

 I also played around with the ratios of the remaining ingredients.

 The result?
-These keto crackers are more crisp than a typical fathead cracker recipe.
+These coconut flour crackers are more crisp than a typical fathead cracker recipe.
 That being said, they still soften a bit more easily than some other crackers.

 In case you do opt for these keto cheese crackers, be aware that the dough is a bit more dry than typical fathead dough.
 Here is what the ball of dough looks like after chilling: